Saucy Smothered Chicken with Parmesan Grits is a quick and mouthwatering, decadent-tasting chicken dinner recipe.

 - 1 Tablespoon extra virgin olive oil

-- 1 small green bell pepper, sliced thin
+- 1 small green bell pepper, seeded then thinly sliced

 - 1-1/2 cups chicken broth